nfredmond/DOT-Dashboard/public/docs/user-manual.md

    * Probability of positive NPV
    * Probability of BCR > 1

-### Integrating with CAMP and TrendNavigator
+### Integrating with GreenChAMP (Green DOT Chained Activity Modelling Process) and TrendNavigator

 To use travel demand model outputs in benefit-cost analysis:

 1. Navigate to the analysis detail page
 2. Click "Import Data"
-3. Select "CAMP Integration" or "TrendNavigator Integration"
+3. Select "GreenChAMP (Green DOT Chained Activity Modelling Process) Integration" or "TrendNavigator Integration"
 4. Select the model run to use
 5. Configure integration options:
    * Travel time data mapping